defagos/CoconutKit/README.markdown

 ### Cursor

-Tired of the segmented control?
+Tired of segmented controls?
 Then use CoconutKit cursor, which can be customized to match your needs.

 <p align="center"><img src="README-images/cursor.gif"/></p>